Anti-Inflammatory Diet Plan →

 Espresso coconut paleo muffins are a healthy dessert for coffee lovers!
 Light in texture with a decadent coffee and coconut taste.
 The healthy muffins recipe is easy to make with simple ingredients like ground almonds, coconut flour, coconut sugar, ground espresso, and egg whites.
 They taste like macaroons, but in muffins form!

-healthy coconut espresso paleo muffins
+healthy coconut espresso paleo muffins this for later

 Coconut Paleo Muffins…with coffee!